MVGenMaster: Scaling Multi-View Generation from Any Image via 3D Priors Enhanced Diffusion Model: Method

 The multi-view synthesis is accomplished by the Latent Diffusion Model (LDM) in MVGenMaster as shown in stage 2 of \Cref{fig:pipeline}.
 Given a set of reference images $I_{r}$, along with Pl{\"u}cker ray embedding~\cite{xu2023dmv3d} for both reference and target camera poses ($\mathbf{P}_{r},\mathbf{P}_{t}$), and 3D priors mentioned above, the LDM $\theta$ learns to synthesize images of target views as:

 where $z_r$ and $z_t$ represent latent features of reference and target views; $\mathbf{M}$ is a binary mask that distinguishes reference and target features.
 Unlike CAT3D~\cite{gao2024cat3d}, we incorporate Pl{\"u}cker ray embedding to confirm dense camera presentations.
-All the aforementioned features are concatenated to form the input for MVGenMaster.
+All the aforementioned features form the input for MVGenMaster.
 RGB pixels, Pl{\"u}cker ray, and masks are maintained in 1:1 scale, while CCMs and latent features are downscaled to 1/8 scale.
-A full convolutional model encodes and adds them into input features.
+Note that we only use VAE to get latent features, while other inputs are encoded by a lightweight CNN trained from scratch and added to latent features.
 Ablation studies in \Cref{tab:ablation1} show that this straightforward incorporation of 3D priors results in significant improvements.
 The backbone of MVGenMaster is built upon the v-prediction based SD2~\cite{rombach2022high}, following the design of CAT3D with 3D full attention across all views as well as discarding the textual branch and cross-attention modules.
 MVGenMaster is trained with $N+M=8$, where $N,M$ mean reference and target view numbers respectively.
 During the first training phase, we set $N=3$ as CAT3D.
 In the second phase, the reference views are dynamically adjusted to $N=1\sim3$.
 MVGenMaster can be generalized to varying $N$ and $M$ by key-rescaling, as outlined in \Cref{sec:key_rescale}.